Joonaim/ML2023_Project/README.md

 Helsinki weather data has been downloaded from [Ilmatieteen laitos open data](https://www.ilmatieteenlaitos.fi/avoin-data) and the Korkeasaari visitor statistics in `/Korkeasaari/` folder have been downloaded from [Helsingi region infoshare - Korkeasaaren Kävijämäärät](https://hri.fi/data/fi/dataset/korkeasaaren-kavijamaarat).

 The dataset `korkeasaari_dataset.csv` has been produced using `dataset.ipynb`.
 This is the dataset that is used in the project.

+The code for training and evaluating machine learning models that are discussed in the project report is in `model.ipynb`.

+The final project report is stored in `Predicting number of visitors at Korkeasaari with regression methods.pdf`.